raynagweinreb/ReadMe-Maker/README.md

-# Read-Me Maker Using Node
+# ReadMe Maker Using Node
 ## Description
-This is a Read-Me maker that utlizes Node.
-It will ask the user various questions and from those answers it will generate a ReadMe for them.
+This application will ask the user various questions.
+From their answers, a README will be made for them.
 ## Table of Contents
 * [Installation](#installation)